Rule number one of buying your first longboard

 We don't all want to be the same.
 If your mate has a Dervish, do you really want the same deck?
 If you said yes, think about that question a bit more.

 You could buy a variation, like the Tan Tien that is a bit smaller.
-Or search for boards that are like the Dervish.
+Or a board that is like the Dervish like the Prism Trace.
 You could visit a skateshop and ask the sales assistant you are looking for boards like the Dervish or perform like it or have the same dimensions.

 Most skaters get introduced to longboarding by friends.
 You borrow a board, have a try and decide you are going to longboard for life.
 Knowing what boards you have tried and like is a good starting point to finding your first longboard.
 Length, width, board construction.